Habsburg Portrait Gallery

-The Portrait Gallery contains over 200 likenesses, including paintings by Lukas Cranach, Titian, Anton van Dyck and Diego Velázquez.
+The Habsburg Portrait Gallery contains over 200 likenesses, including paintings by Lukas Cranach, Titian, Anton van Dyck and Diego Velázquez.
 Most of the Habsburgs and numerous other rulers are represented by portraits—including Emperor Maximilian I, Emperor Charles V, King Phillip II of Spain, the young Maria Theresia and Sultan Suleiman the Magnificent.
 Of special interest are the numerous portraits of children, such as the picture of the three-year-old Eleonora Gonzaga which is attributed to Rubens.

 No family influenced the history of Europe over the centuries to the extent that the Habsburgs did.
 From the 15th to the early 20th century, they provided numerous Emperors and Kings and were related either by blood or by marriage to nearly every important European dynasty.
 The Habsburg Portrait Gallery offers not only a walk through the history of a European ruling house, but also affords the viewer a unique overview of courtly portraiture from the late Gothic era to Classicism.

 The Habsburg Portrait Gallery is located in the Upper Castle, where the living quarters were during the time of Archduke Ferdinand II.

 The Habsburg Portrait Gallery is open to the public from April to October daily from 10 am to 5 pm.
 Closed during winter months!